 When diving into Disney’s past it’s quite easy to see how they “progressed” to the company they are today.
 Below, is how their content mutated over the years from Pinocchio smoking a cigar in a peculiar way to homosexual Spider-Man.

 Take a look and decide for yourself—once is an accident, twice is a coincidence, three or more times and it’s clearly on purpose.
+The below examples of Disney’s debauchery are sorted from oldest to newest.

 Pinocchio – 1940